Letterbook/Letterbook/Letterbook.Docs/_blog/2024-11-tk/moderation-tooling-research.md

 ---

 # Intro
-- 1❡: What We Learned

-More than ever, it's imperative to [provide safe places](https://www.wrecka.ge/safer-places-now/), and good moderation tooling can better help right-minded people.
-Moderation tooling hasn't been a major priority for a lot of the server softwares common in the fediverse, and that's unfortunate, if understandable; oftentimes priorities and efforts for open source projects focus on technical aspects more than interface design.
+More than ever, it's imperative to [provide safe places](https://www.wrecka.ge/safer-places-now/).
+Moderation tooling hasn't been a major priority for a lot of the server softwares common in the fediverse, and that's unfortunate, if understandable -- oftentimes priorities and efforts for open source projects focus on technical aspects more than interface design.

 For the last ten years or so, my work has focused on interface design for highly technical and often nuanced things, across a variety of domains (and I often have to remind people what the "I" is in API).
 I've learned a lot of things through this work, but perhaps the most important is: when you are designing for practitioners, _you need to listen to the people doing the work_.
-So we talked to a small handful of people doing moderation work at a variety of scales and contexts: instances large & small, people moderating discord servers, people doing trust & safety work professionaly at scale.
-We talked about trust & safety as it relates to administering and moderating servers; while there is additional work which could empower individual users in these regards, our conversations focused on the admin/moderation roles.
+We talked to a small handful of people doing moderation work at a variety of scales and contexts: instances large & small, people moderating discord servers, people doing trust & safety work professionaly at scale.
+We talked about trust & safety as it relates to administering and moderating servers; while there is much worthwhile work which could empower individual users in these regards, our conversations focused on the admin/moderation roles.

-This article is a summary of what we've learned through our interviews, and focuses on the areas where the tooling for people doing moderation work could be improved, and what obstacles are involved to someone seeking to improve that tooling.
-I have some basic ideas from which people developing server software could use to help their moderation tooling, but I'm still a ways off from having cohesive designs.
-We feel these learnings are worth sharing with others doing similar work in the fediverse.
+This article is a summary of what we've learned through our interviews: the problems faced by people doing moderation work, and the obstacles to solving those problems.
+I also have some recommendations for technically-minded people who want to work to improve trust & safety tooling in the fediverse.

-# Context is Social, Context is Information
+# Problems: Keeping Context

 Moderation is partly a game of context-keeping, and context is primarily social: who are the people involved in a situation?
 What are their histories, how are they trusted, what are the social norms & rules in which a dispute are occuring?
 This is often easier in smaller communities, but federation brings its problems, as does an increase in instance size; keeping track of these things becomes a problem.

-Context is also, often, information. _Who are the people involved?_ can become _What do we know about the people involved?_ Providing access to this kind of information is a common problem point, and one that tooling could often do a much better job of helping with: One instance admin described giving their mod team read-only access to the database along with a library of queries to get at information their server software doesn't make available.
+Context is also, often, information. _Who are the people involved?_ can become _What do we know about the people involved?_ Providing access to this kind of information is a common frustration point, and it's where I see the biggest opportunities for better-designed tooling to make access to relevant information eaiser, or even possible.
+One instance admin described giving their mod team read-only access to the database along with a library of queries to get at information their server software doesn't make available.
 There's lots of room for improvement here!

-## Reports
+## Flag Activities & Reports

-The main case for a moderator gathering information is in dealing with reports.
+The main case for a moderator gathering information is in dealing with flag activities, also known as reports.
+[Hachyderm did a great write-up on how these work](https://community.hachyderm.io/blog/2024/09/01/hachyderms-introduction-to-mastodon-moderation-the-report-feature-and-moderator-actions/).
 Challenges in evaluating a report can stem from the server software's design, its data architecture decisions, the design of ActivityPub, differences between fedi sofrwares, and/or the distributed nature of federation.
 Social information plays an important role, too.

 From a design & data standpoint, many questions arise that are difficult to answer: What is the history of a user who is the subject of a report -- what reports have been filed against them previously?
 What is the history of the user filing the report?
 Is this user receiving a lot of other reports at the same time?
 Who are the accounts doing the reporting?